maxpoblete2905/mpoblete-components/README.md

 - **Vite**: ^5.1.4
 - **Storybook**: ^7.6.17

-## ▶️ Ejecutar el Proyecto
+## ▶️ Running the Project

-Para ejecutar el proyecto localmente, sigue estos pasos:
+To run the project locally, follow these steps:

-1. Asegúrate de tener Node.js y npm instalados en tu máquina.
+1. Make sure you have Node.js and npm installed on your machine.
-2. Clona este repositorio en tu máquina local.
+2. Clone this repository to your local machine.
-3. Navega al directorio del proyecto en tu terminal.
+3. Navigate to the project directory in your terminal.
-4. Ejecuta `npm install` para instalar las dependencias del proyecto.
+4. Run `npm install` to install the project dependencies.
-5. Después de que la instalación esté completa, ejecuta `npm run dev` para iniciar el servidor de desarrollo.
+5. After the installation is complete, run `npm run dev` to start the development server.
-6. Abre tu navegador web y navega a `http://localhost:3000/` para ver el proyecto en funcionamiento.
+6. Open your web browser and navigate to `http://localhost:3000/` to view the project.

-## 📦 Componentes Exportados
+## 📦 Exported Components

-Actualmente, la biblioteca exporta los siguientes componentes:
+Currently, the library exports the following components:

-- 🟦 **CustomButton**: Un componente de botón personalizado.
+- 🟦 **CustomButton**: A custom button component.
-- 🟦 **CustomButtonDownloadExcel**: Un componente de botón para descargar archivos Excel.
+- 🟦 **CustomButtonDownloadExcel**: A button component for downloading Excel files.

-## 📝 Licencia
+## 📝 License

-Este proyecto está licenciado bajo la Licencia MIT.
-Consulta el archivo LICENSE para más detalles.
+This project is licensed under the MIT License.
+See the LICENSE file for more details.

-## 📫 Contacto
+## 📫 Contact

-Para más información, visita la página de [documentación](https://maxpoblete2905.github.io/Storybook/?path=/docs/documentacion-general--docs) o el [repositorio](https://github.com/maxpoblete2905/Storybook.git).
+For more information, visit the [documentation page](https://maxpoblete2905.github.io/Storybook/?path=/docs/documentacion-general--docs) or the [repository](https://github.com/maxpoblete2905/Storybook.git).